MacCracken Hall: History

-Before MacCracken Hall was on Miami University’s campus, a temporary housing unit, called Miami Lodges, was constructed in the spot where MacCracken Hall is currently located.
-Miami Lodges was constructed in 1947 to house approximately 600 men who came to campus after WWII.
-MacCracken Hall was built a decade later, and full construction was completed in 1961.
-It was dedicated on the morning of Saturday, September 16, 1961 at 11.
-The ceremony was held to dedicate all of the buildings built between 1940-1962 facing the South Quadrangle of the South Campus of Miami University.
+Miami Lodges was constructed on the spot where MacCracken Hall is currently located in 1947, to house approximately 600 men who came to campus after World War II.
+MacCracken Hall was dedicated on the morning of Saturday, September 16, 1961, at a ceremony held to dedicate all of the buildings constructed between 1940 and 1962.
 MacCracken Hall initially housed six sorority houses, two large recreation rooms, two living rooms, and a large dining facility.

 Henry Mitchell MacCracken

-MacCracken Hall was named after Henry Mitchell MacCracken, “one of America’s outstanding nineteenth century educators” and an 1857 graduate of Miami University.
+MacCracken Hall was named after Henry Mitchell MacCracken, "one of America's outstanding nineteenth century educators" and an 1857 graduate of Miami University.
 MacCracken was born in Oxford, Ohio on September 28, 1840, and he entered Miami University in 1852, when he was only 12 years old.
 He graduated before his 17th birthday in 1857, began teaching at Grove Academy in Cedarville, Ohio, and soon became the principal of schools in South Charleston, Ohio in 1858.

 In 1860, MacCracken moved to Xenia, Ohio and began theological studies at the United Presbyterian Seminary.
 He completed his education at the Princeton Theological Seminary in 1863, then traveled Europe to pursue philosophical and theological studies abroad.
 When he returned to America in 1868, he became the Pastor of First Presbyterian Church in Toledo, Ohio.
 MacCracken was chosen to the chancellorship of the Western University of Pennsylvania at Pittsburgh in 1881, and in 1896, he became the chancellor and was on the faculty for University of the City of New York, renamed in 1896 as New York University.
 He also co-authored a history of New York University in 1901, and in 1900, MacCracken conceived the idea for the Hall of Fame for Great Americans.

 In retirement, Henry MacCracken devoted his life to travel, and studied educational conditions around the world.
 He delivered several historical addresses to different countries while he was abroad.
 MacCracken died in Orlando, Florida on December 24, 1918, at the age of 78.